 The good news: plenty of widely available products can eliminate the smell of dogs, cats and their waste.
 For more serious problems, professional companies offer heavy-duty chemicals and equipment.
 The bad news: some odors will survive even an industrial-strength attack.
 He said the smell lingered in about 20 percent of cases he has confronted, and homeowners were forced to replace carpet, padding or other material.

-For the other 80 percent of cases, here is a step-by-step approach to removing the scent of a previous resident’s best friend.
+For the other 80 percent of cases, follow this step-by-step approach to remove the scent of a previous homeowner's best friend.

 1. Supersoak stains

 Of course, it’s best to soak up pet urine spots and stains before they dry, but that’s not an option when you move into a house with dry, stained floors.
 The next best thing is to flush out the urine from carpets with a wet vac.
 These can be rented at many hardware stores and some supermarkets.
 They flush water through the carpet and suck it back out.
 Make sure to remove all the water to avoid mold problems.